Pacific Arts Corporation: Recent history

 Re-releases of the Michael Nesmith Pacific Arts' catalog (both music and videos) for UK and Europe were licensed to Demon Music Group.

 In January 2007, Pacific Arts built a special production stage in Sand City, California for producing live performances and delivering them into virtual worlds.
 The live performances are delivered over the internet and seamlessly embedded into a fully multiplexed 3D environment.
 The first of these environments is Videoranch3D.

 In February 2009, Videoranch released a 6-minute song entitled "Helen's Eternal Birthday".
 The single track was released exclusively through Videoranch as a test of its download sales.
 Following the test, the Videoranch download sales site was made operational with most of the Videoranch software catalog available for purchase and download delivery.
 In 2010, a first revision to "Helen’s Eternal Birthday" resulted in it being re-titled as "January."
 Nesmith had suggested that he would continue to release songs on the Videoranch website in various states of completion while updating those songs as he feels compelled, thus making the listener a part of each musical journey.
 This sense of audience inclusion in an entertainment enterprise was a recurring theme in this phase of Nesmith's career, the roots of which may be found in Nesmith's first Pacific Arts album “The Prison”, released in 1974.
 The audience reads a companion book while listening to this album to provide a unique aural experience for each audience member.

+Michael Nesmith died on December 10, 2021, therefore making the company dormant.
+In April 2026, all of the company's unsold merchandise was given to a local consignment and thrift store.